litmuschaos/litmus-docs/website/docs/getting-started/installation.md

 ## Installation

 Users looking to use Litmus for the first time have two options available to them today.
-One way is to use a hosted Litmus service like [ChaosNative Litmus Cloud](https://cloud.chaosnative.com/).
+One way is to use a hosted Litmus service like [Harness Chaos Engineering SaaS](https://cloud.chaosnative.com/).
 Alternatively, users looking for some more flexibility can install Litmus into their own Kubernetes cluster.

 Users choosing the self-hosted option can refer to our Install and Configure docs for installing alternate versions and more detailed instructions.